beincom/bic-smart-contract-v2/src/distribute/README.md

 ## Security Features

 ### Access Control
-- Only owner can add merkle roots
+- Only operator can add merkle roots
-- Only owner can withdraw tokens
+- Only owner can update operator and withdraw tokens
 - Users can only claim with valid proofs

 ### Reentrancy Protection